tcp(7) — Linux manual page

 If set, disable the Nagle algorithm.
 This means that

-segments are always sent as soon as possible, even if
+segments are always sent as soon as possible, even if there

-This option is overridden by TCP_CORK; however, setting
+option is overridden by TCP_CORK; however, setting this

-even if TCP_CORK is currently set.
+TCP_CORK is currently set.

 TCP_QUICKACK (since Linux 2.4.4)